putridparrot/PutridParrot.Options/README.md

 _Note: Many of these methods can easily be replicated with If and other logic statements in C#, but using these methods should remove the need for such checks and supply more readable code._

+# Option&lt;T&gt;

+The Option class is made to be usable in pattern matching ways and so a little more similar to F#'s Option.
+Extension methods have been added duplicating Optional functionality to extend the functional capabilities.